shippudden/Mr.-Fungi/README.md

 ```
 - TheMealDB’s filter.php?i= endpoint only supports searching by one ingredient at a    time.
 If a user enters multiple ingredients (e.g., "chicken, rice"), the code splits the input and uses just the first one (chicken) for the API call.
 - If recipes are found, uses Promise.all to fetch full details for each recipe (using their idMeal).
+- details.meals[0] is used to access the first (and only) meal object returned by TheMealDB’s lookup.php?i= endpoint.
 - Each recipe’s details are fetched and returned as an object.
 - Once all details are fetched, calls displayRecipes(fullDetails) to show them.
 - If no recipes are found, displays a message.